boulais01/all-hands-sorting-analysis-4/README.md

 Estimated time complexity: O(n²)
 ```

+In the case of the sample output, the `--filename` argument specifies the file path of the Python script containing the sorting algorithm to be benchmarked.
+The `--funcname` argument specifies the name of the specific sorting function within the file that is being benchmarked, which in this case is `bubble_sort`.
+Because arguments for both `--listdata`, `--startsize` and `--runs` were not provided, they are given the default values as defined which in this case are `ints`, `100` and `5` respectively

+A sample command showcasing changing these default values: `poetry run de --filename tests/benchmarkable_functions.py --funcname quick_sort --startsize 50 --runs 10`

+When discussing how the various files interact to make the benchmarking process succeed, it first leverages the `enumerations` file to define enums related to list data types and time complexity, enabling the specification of data types for sorting.
+Secondly, the `benchmark` file provides functions for benchmarking algorithms, including computing minimum and maximum execution times, average execution times, and estimating time complexity.
+Furthermore, the `path` module is employed to extract the specified sorting function from a given file.
+The `analyze` file utilizes `enumerations` to estimate the time complexity of sorting algorithms based on the average doubling ratio computed during benchmarking.
+Additionally, constants from the `constants` file aid in determining default behaviors when no arguments are supplied.

 Running `de` without any arguments will benchmark six sample sorting algorithms
 with their estimated runtime complexities.
 These are not always guaranteed to be